gagglepod/podwrecked.com/src/content/post/ep028-the-podwrecked-oracles-of-delphi.md

 ## Play Now

-<audio id="player" controls type="audio/mpeg" src="#">Your browser does not support the audio element.</audio>
+<audio id="player" controls type="audio/mpeg" src="https://storage.googleapis.com/storage.oncetold.net/80000029/20800082/pw028-the-podwrecked-oracles-of-delphi.mp3">Your browser does not support the audio element.</audio>
 Podwrecked Ep.028

 ## Episode #028

 - Tim and Kyle go through their 2019 Predictions
 - Each prediction used simple True or False criteria turns out that Tim and Kyle are really good guessers!
 - What did we learn?

 ## What did we learn?